HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

 A third of web pages include images, in Open Graph tags, for microbrowsers.
-But only around 0.1 percent of pages include microbrowser-specific *videos*; just about every page that included a video, also included an image.
+But only around 0.1 percent of pages include microbrowser-specific videos; just about every page that included a video, also included an image.

 A third of sampled webpages seems very healthy; the power of relational, word-of-mouth marketing combined with microbrowser-tailored rich previews is clearly worth investing in.